 From time to time, students, teachers, and other district employees will participate in drills of emergency procedures.
 When the alarm is sounded, students should follow the direction of teachers or others in charge quickly, quietly, and in an orderly manner.
-Escape routes are posted throughout the building.
+Escape Routes are posted in each classroom.